michaelmernin/UST_Install_Scripts/README.md

 on the call.
 Values of 2 and 3 are allowed.
 Note that Adobe recommends using at least Python 3.6.3 for future support.

-<code>-retry</code>

-Adding this flag will cause the script to retry Python installation using Python 2 in the case of a failed Python 3 install.
-Usually this is unnecessary, since you can call -py 2 directly, but it can be useful for automated deployement.
-As an example, Windows 2012r2 will fail to install Python 3 unless certain windows updates are installed.

 <code>-cleanpy</code>

 This feature is useful!
 When used, the script will remove <b>all existing Python installations for all versions</b>, which